defra-design/defra-forms-mvp-prototype/app/design/README.md

 # 1. Design documentation context
 The following is where the design history of Defra forms will be stored.

-Decisions are organised according to whether it's for the Form designer or Form runner.

 ## 2. Our approach
 One of our core design principles is to always **start with what already exists**.
 We believe that this is not only more efficient, but also ensures we're using components and patterns that have already been tested and proven to be effective.